-After several attempts to sell it to the Municipality of Bologna or other institutions, the heirs finally sold it to a local merchant, Primo Stefanelli, whose aim was to make it an interesting tourist attraction.
-With Stefanelli’s death, however, the Rocchetta was definitively closed to the public.
+After several attempts to sell it to the Municipality of Bologna or other institutions, the heirs concluded the sale with a local merchant, Primo Stefanelli, whose aim was to make it an attractive tourist attraction.

 Social Media Manager for @inEmiliaRomagna and full-time mom.